willkessler/nvidia-docker-novnc/README.md

 ### Setting up network access

-Thanks to Mattew Moore for these tips on configuring network access.
+Thanks to @moorage for these tips on configuring network access.

 https://github.com/willkessler/nvidia-docker-novnc/issues/2